184.108.40.206 Working credit depletion

-If the employment would cause the person to lose qualification for payment of JSP, YA (other), DSP, CP or SA for the following reasons, they will still be regarded as qualified while they deplete their working credit balance:
+If the employment would cause the person to lose qualification for payment of JSP, YA (other), DSP or CP for the following reasons, they will still be regarded as qualified while they deplete their working credit balance:

 - a JSP or YA (other) recipient is no longer unemployed

 - a DSP recipient now has a continuing ability to work for 30 hours or more, or

-- a CP recipient no longer meets the constant care requirement, or
+- a CP recipient no longer meets the constant care requirement.